• Recipes

 How Much Turkey Meat Do I Need?

 About 3 cups of turkey will give you a balanced proportion of turkey to vegetables and pasta.
-Remove the turkey from the bone and dice it up into small bite-sized pieces.
-If you don’t have that much turkey, you can augment with extra vegetables.
+Remove the turkey from the bone and dice it into small bite-sized pieces.
+You can augment with extra vegetables if you’re short on turkey.

 Can I Make This With Chicken and Chicken Stock?

 Yes!
-In fact, I have a leftover rotisserie chicken stock that would make an excellent Alphabet Soup.
+In fact, I have a chicken stock from rotisserie chicken that would make an excellent Alphabet Soup.

 What Other Kinds of Vegetables Can I use For Leftover Turkey Vegetable Soup?